Visa policy of Ivory Coast: Visa exemption

 Holders of diplomatic or service category passports issued to nationals of Austria, Brazil, China, Gabon, Israel, South Africa, Turkey, Uganda, Venezuela and Vietnam do not require a visa for Côte d'Ivoire.

 Airport e-Visa

 Visitors can apply online for an e-Visa that if approved can be picked up at the Port Bouet Airport in Abidjan.
 The e-Visa is valid for 90 days and is issued within 48 hours.

-Prior approval

-The following countries and territories require prior approval from the Ministry of Security:
+At the fee of 73 EUR.